What does the ‘perfect commute’ mean to you?

 If you are commuting into and out of London for more than an hour each day, it is essential to make the experience as comfortable as possible.

-Skip the train and opt for an air-conditioned coach with a guaranteed seat instead.
+Skip the train and opt for an air-conditioned coach with a guaranteed seat, that reclines back to give you that relaxing start or end to your working day.

 With high fares on the railways and unreliable services, employees and businesses are looking for ways to overcome traditional commutes.